Tom Perez wins top DNC post in close election victory

 The 447 members of the Democratic National Committee voted Saturday afternoon, gathering in a ballroom to cast their ballots for chair and other party officer positions.
 Half ballots were given to Democrats voting abroad.

-Perez is taking over from Interim DNC Chair Donna Brazile, who stepped into the role after the abrupt removal of Rep. Debbie Wasserman Schultz last summer.
+Perez is taking over from Interim DNC Chair Donna Brazile, who stepped into the role after the resignation of Rep. Debbie Wasserman Schultz last summer.

+"While it will be bittersweet for me to leave this job and this tremendous organization, I'm confident that the future of the Democratic Party will be in good hands with Tom Perez," Brazile said in a statement.
+"And I want to congratulate all of the candidates for a race well run."

 On the eve of Saturday's election, Perez forces were feeling confident as they told Democrats they had pulled ahead, buoyed by the late endorsement of Jaime Harrison, the chairman of the South Carolina Democratic Party, who quit the chairman's race Thursday to endorse Perez.